elchininet/custom-sidebar/README.md

 >* All the items placed in the bottom will be moved to the top by default.
 If you want to have some items in the bottom you need to add them to the `config.order` and specify their `bottom` property on `true`.
 >* Any items present in the Sidebar, but not in `config.order`, will be shown **on the bottom** of the top part of the list
 >* Notifications and user account are not part of the main sidebar items so they cannot be targeted inside the `order` option to change their properties.
 On the other hand, global color properties will affect these items though.
+>* The `default_path` option will change the default behaviour and every time that the page loads it will navigate to this path (either when the page loads for the first time or when it gets refreshed).
+If you don't want to have this behaviour and you would prefer to load Home Assistant in an specific path or refresh a specific page without being redirected to the `default_path`, then you should not set this option.
 >* The `style` option doesn't allow templates, it should be used only to override or correct some styles of the sidebar.
 >* If you use `custom-sidebar` to set the order or to hide items from the sidebar, it is recommended that you don't use Home Assistant functionality to reorder/hide items, because it will conflict with the functionality of the plugin.